-Pupils are obviously expected to behave in a civilised manner on buses and to follow the instructions of the driver or escort.
+Pupils are expected to adhere to the same behaviour expectations on school transport as they do in the school building.
+All pupils must follow the instructions of the driver or escort.
 Failure to do this could result in temporary or permanent withdrawal of bus passes.
-Smoking is not permitted on school buses.